 Electric heaters are cheaper, easier to install and do not need a chimney like gas heaters do.
 However, gas heating has lower operational costs because gas is usually cheaper than electricity and gas heaters are better at warming up larger spaces.
-Electric heaters may be more economical when used is small rooms.
+Electric heaters may be more economical when used in small rooms.

 The first part of this comparison focuses on heating living spaces.
 For heating water, see Gas vs. Electric Water Heaters.

-edit HVAC and Home Heating
+HVAC and Home Heating

-edit Types of heaters
+Types of heaters

-edit Types of electric heaters
+Types of electric heaters

 There are two kinds of electric heaters: